 Out of all the people that hit me up, 95% of the time I can’t really help them achieve their goals.
-It’s either they want to “blow up their business” with paid advertising or they come talking about how they want to “take their business to the next level” and they think that if they buy ads, it will fix their growth problem.
+It’s either they want to “blow up their business” with digital advertising or they come talking about how they want to “take their business to the next level” and they think that if they buy ads, it will fix their growth problem.

 So they hit me up because they think I’m the guy they need to help them.
 They think that if they just hire one of the best “traffic guys” out there, I’ll be able to magically solve the issues they have that’s keeping their business from growing.